IBM/blockchain-application-using-fabric-java-sdk/README.md

 ### 3. Create and Initialize the channel

 In this code pattern, we create one channel `mychannel` which is joined by all four peers.
+The java source code can be seen at  `src/main/java/org/app/network/CreateChannel.java`.
 To create and initialize the channel, run the following command.

    ```
    cd ../../network_resources